Pinhole photography.

 click/tap to view a photo - click/tap again to return

 All photos are straight from the camera with no post processing, except for perhaps, some cropping and some spotting (removal of spots).
-Dust on a camera's sensor can show up as a tiny feint mark on an image but when using a pinhole, a particle of dust becomes a very conspicuous spot.
+Dust on a camera's sensor can show up as a tiny feint mark on an image but when using a pinhole, dust shows up as very conspicuous spots.
+All photos were taken with a 0.2mm pinhole in a Fujifilm body-cap, focal-length 23mm.
+I also increase the high tone, low tone and sharpness settings on my Fuji cameras and often use a more vivid film simulation such as Fujifilm Velvia.

 pinhole photo 1